Rudolf Ladenburg

-Rudolf Walter Ladenburg (June 6, 1882 in Kiel – April 6, 1952 in Princeton, New Jersey) was a German atomic physicist.
-He emigrated from Germany as early as 1932 and became a Brackett Research Professor at Princeton University.
+Rudolf Walter Ladenburg (6 June 1882 – 6 April 1952) was a German physicist.
 When the wave of German emigration began in 1933, he was the principal coordinator for job placement of exiled physicists in the United States.
 Albert Einstein gave the eulogy at Rudolf's funeral.
-He and his wife Elsa had three children, Margarethe, Kurt, and Eva.
-Kurt had two children, Toni and Nils Ladenburg.

-Background
+Biography

-Ladenburg was the son of the Jewish chemist Albert Ladenburg, ordinarius professor of chemistry at the University of Kiel (1874–1899) and then at the former University of Breslau (1899–1909).
+Rudolf Walter Ladenburg was born on 6 June 1882 in Kiel, Germany, the son of Jewish chemist Albert Ladenburg and Margarete Pringsheim.
 He was a non-practicing Jew and an atheist.

-Education

-From 1900 to 1906, Ladenburg studied at the Ruprecht-Karls-Universität Heidelberg, the Universität Breslau, and the Ludwig-Maximilians-Universität München.
-He received his doctorate under Wilhelm Röntgen at Munich.
+From 1900 to 1906, Ladenburg studied at the universities of Heidelberg, Breslau, and Munich.
+In 1906, he received his Ph.D. under Wilhelm Röntgen at Munich.

-Career
+In 1911, Ladenburg married Else Uhthoff, with whom he had three children; Margarethe, Kurt, and Eva.

-After completion of his Habilitation, Ladenburg became a Privatdozent at Breslau and in 1921 an ausserordentlicher Professor there.
-In 1924, he took an appointment at the Friedrich-Wilhelms-Universität (today, the Humboldt-Universität zu Berlin) along with becoming a scientific member of the Kaiser-Wilhelm-Institut für physikalische Chemie und Elektrochemie (KWIPC, Kaiser Wilhelm Institute of Physical Chemistry and Electrochemistry) of the Kaiser-Wilhelm Gesellschaft (KWG, Kaiser Wilhelm Society).
+After completing his habilitation, Ladenburg became a Privatdozent at Breslau, and in 1909 an ausserordentlicher Professor.
+In 1924, he took an appointment at the University of Berlin, along with becoming a scientific member of the Kaiser Wilhelm Institute of Physical Chemistry and Electrochemistry of the Kaiser Wilhelm Society in Berlin.

-Ladenburg went to the United States as early as 1930, where he became a Brackett Research Professor at the Palmer Physics Laboratory, Princeton University.
-When the emigration wave from Germany began in April 1933, Ladenburg was the principal coordinator for the employment of exiled physicists in the United States.
+Ladenburg went to the United States in 1930, when he was appointed to the Cyrus Fogg Brackett Chair of Physics at Princeton University.
+When the emigration wave from Germany began in April 1933, he was the principal coordinator for the employment of exiled physicists in the United States.
 He retired from Princeton in 1950.

+Ladenburg died on 6 April 1952 in Princeton, New Jersey, at the age of 69.